double-em/AHK-Keybinds/README.md

 # AHK-Keybinds
-Adds QWERTY located keybinds like Ctrl + C and Ctrl + V to the Dvorak layout.
+Adds Qwerty located keybinds like Ctrl + C and Ctrl + V to the Dvorak layout.

 ## Running the Script
 - Run the script with [AutoHotkey](https://www.autohotkey.com/).